 FullFibre provides gigabit capable, future-proofed connectivity to all customers, and does so through a wholesale model, ensuring a competitive marketplace over our infrastructure.

 Our infrastructure provides access to flexible, price competitive services for business that can grow as they do, helps attract new businesses, and fuels employment options.
 Many businesses directly cite this as a key driver for having to move, or in choosing an office location.
 Having the same services available to the home better facilitates remote and part-time working, creating additional employment opportunities for those groups often harder to reach.

 As council and state services become ever more interconnected, shared networks have the ability to greatly enhance productivity and reduce costs.
 By providing either point-to-point, point-to-multipoint or dark fibre networks, Full Fibres end-to-end fibre optic network has the ability to deliver this.

 Street furniture, public wifi, & 5G

-Our networks provide the bases and reduce the costs of deploying ‘smart’ street technology.
+Our networks provide the foundation, and reduce the costs, of deploying ‘smart’ street technology.
 From digital street lighting and traffic control systems to CCTV, public WiFi and messaging and information systems, our network reduces the cost and increases the feasibility of deployment.

 As small cell sites become more prevalent, particularly for 5G deployments, the prevalence of this infrastructure encourages investment from mobile network operators.